nv-thang/Forest-Fire-Detection-YOLOv5/README.md

 ### Dataset

-The dataset is collected from forest fire images on the internet.
+The dataset is collected from forest fire images on the internet. please contact me for dataset crthang14@gmail.com

 ### Training
-Detail training steps in file yolov5_custom.ipynb
+Detail training steps in file Custom_Yolo_V5.ipynb

 ##### Step1: Mount Google drive